Jamie Oliver Aubergine And Coconut Curry

 • 1 red onion, finely sliced

-1. Sauté the aubergines: Heat 2 tablespoons of oil in a frying pan over medium-high heat.
-Add the quartered aubergines and fry for 6-8 minutes, tossing until golden and tender.
-Remove from the pan and set aside.
+Start by heating 2 tablespoons of the oil in a large frying pan over medium-high heat.
+Toss in the quartered aubergines and let them fry for about 6–8 minutes.
+Stir now and then until they’re golden on the outside and tender in the middle.
+Remove and set aside.

-2. Prepare the aromatics: Add the remaining 1 tablespoon of oil to the pan.
-Stir in the cumin and mustard seeds and fry until they start to pop.
+Add the remaining tablespoon of oil to the same pan.
+Throw in the cumin seeds and mustard seeds—wait until they start to pop, which means they’re releasing their essential oils and toasty aroma.

-3. Add the spices: Reduce the heat slightly, add the curry leaves and dried chillies, and cook until the leaves turn crisp and translucent.
-Stir in the grated ginger and minced garlic, frying for 1 minute.
+Reduce the heat slightly and add the curry leaves and dried chillies.
+Stir gently until the curry leaves are crisp and translucent.
+Now add the grated ginger and minced garlic.
+Cook for just a minute until it all smells amazing.

-5. Simmer the curry: Stir in the tomato purée, garam masala, and coconut milk.
-Bring to a gentle simmer.
-Return the cooked aubergines to the pan and let it simmer for 10 minutes, until the aubergines are tender but still hold their shape.
+Add the tomato purée and garam masala, stirring to coat everything.
+Pour in the coconut milk and give it a good mix.
+Bring this to a gentle simmer, then return the sautéed aubergines to the pan.
+Let it bubble away for 10 minutes until the aubergines are soft but still hold their shape.

 Jamie Oliver Aubergine And Coconut Curry